 The Plan's proportionate share of net investment income (loss) from the Master Trust is based upon the percentage of the fair value of the Plan's investment in the Master Trust's net assets.
-The Plan's percentage interest in the net assets of the Master Trust was approximately 99% as of each of December 31, 2011 and 2010.
+The Plan's percentage interest in the net assets of the Master Trust was approximately 99% as of December 31, 2012 and 2011.